exercism/scala/exercises/practice/lens-person/.docs/instructions.append.md

-In scala, a popular alternative for using Lens that is supported by Exercism is [Monocle](https://www.optics.dev/Monocle/)
+In Scala, a popular alternative for using Lens that is supported by Exercism is [Monocle](https://www.optics.dev/Monocle/)